 4. Use Sodium Thiosulfate or Other Chlorine Neutralizers

-Sodium thiosulfate balances the chemical levels in your pool and acts as a chlorine neutralizer.
-Depending on your pool’s chlorine level and capacity, different doses and treatments may be required.
+Sodium thiosulfate balances the chlorine level in your pool and acts as a chlorine neutralizer.
+Different doses and treatments may be required depending on your pool’s chlorine level and capacity.

 Besides sodium thiosulfate, you can use various chlorine neutralizers, such as sodium metabisulfite, sodium sulfite, or sodium bisulfite.
 By and large, sodium thiosulfate is the most commonly used.